-The bowing of the above ground walls in your home may be caused by moisture problems, foundation failure, vegetation, or old age.
+The bowing of the above-ground walls in your home may be caused by moisture problems, foundation failure, vegetation, or old age.
 When your foundation begins to shift or settle due to moisture in the soil or other factors, it can put pressure on the walls above, causing them to bow or lean.
 Roots from large trees or shrubs can do the same thing to the foundation, leading to leaning or bulging walls.
-Another common cause of this problem is deterioration due to age; eventually, the foundation of your home will become more vulnerable to water damage due to the breakdown of the waterproof coating.
-This can lead to a variety of issues, including bowing or leaning walls.
+Another common cause of of water problems is deterioration due to age.
+Water issues can lead to a variety of problems, including bowing or leaning walls.

 Wall rotation may be caused in a similar manner, by excess moisture in the soil.
 When this soil causes the foundation to shift or settle, it puts pressure on the structure built on the foundation.
 One of the results of this pressure can be the rotation or pulling from trim and door jams of the walls.
 This problem is often too subtle for the homeowners to notice right away.

 Because there are several different causes of bowing or leaning walls, there are also several different solutions.
 Whether your bowing walls were caused by tree roots or moisture in the soil, it is important to have them repaired as soon as possible.
 The longer you wait, the worse the problem will become, leading to more complicated and expensive repairs.
 The most common solutions for bowing and leaning walls include: